Catholic catechesis: Recognition of the ministry of catechist

 There is increasing awareness, acknowledgement, and recognition by the Church hierarchy of the important role catechists play in the life of the Catholic Church, and with it the responsibilities the Church has towards them.
 The latter is clear from the explicit reference in the Note with pastoral recommendations for the Year of Faith highlighting the "duty of care" each local Bishop has towards the theological formation of the catechists at work within their diocese.

 On 11 May 2021, Pope Francis instituted the ministry of catechist with the apostolic letter and Motu proprio entitled Antiquum Ministerium.

-Pope Francis has approved and published an Editio typica [typical edition] that introduces a specific Rite of Institution of Catechists that can be used after 1 January 2022.
+Pope Francis also approved and published an Editio typica [typical edition] which introduced a specific Rite of Institution of Catechists to be used after 1 January 2022.